vlandham/captain_z/out/captain_z.ebook.md

 Up she flapped to perch on the top of the little chest, holding the stick in her beak.
 Then, she stuck the stick into the keyhole along with the tip of one of her claws.

-In the dark, it was hard to see what was going on, but after a moment or two there was a soft click noise.
+In the dark, it was hard to see what was going on, but after a moment or two there was a soft click.
 Muddle had unlocked the chest.

 # 12

 Smiling, Captain Z brought out a piece of clam from her pocket.
-"Good work my pretty bird," she said as she threw her the clam.
+"Good work my pretty bird," she said and threw her the meat.
 Muddle flew up to perch on a palm tree to enjoy her treat.

 Captain Z turned back to the chest.
-She lifted its lid up.
+She lifted the lid up.
 The chest opened with a creak.
 Captain Z quickly looked up and down the beach to check for trouble, then brought her lamp in close.

 Even for such a small chest, there wasn't much inside it.
 Captain Z only saw the map, rolled up and tied with a bow.
 Seeing this bit of paper took her breath away.
 Finally she had a way to the treasure on this fabled island.